chinapedia/wikipedia.abstract.en/Page/Assassination.md

 In post-Saddam Iraq, the Shiite-dominated government used death squads to perform extrajudicial executions of radical Sunni Iraqis, with some alleging that the death squads were trained by the U.S.[28][29] Concrete allegations have since surfaced that the Iranian government has actively armed and funded Shia death-squads in post-Saddam Iraq.[30]

-IndiraGandhi-SareeAtTimeOfDeath.JPG's blood-stained _sari_ and belongings at the time of her assassination.
+'s blood-stained _sari_ and belongings at the time of her assassination.
 She was the Prime Minister of India.]]
 In India, Prime Ministers Indira Gandhi and her son Rajiv Gandhi (neither of whom were related to Mahatma Gandhi, who was assassinated in 1948), were assassinated in 1984 and 1991 respectively.
 The assassinations were linked to separatist movements in Punjab and northern Sri Lanka, respectively.

 In Israel, Prime Minister Yitzhak Rabin was assassinated on November 4, 1995.
 Yigal Amir confessed and was convicted of the crime.